Le Jardin Contemporain // The Contemporary Garden - Barry Watton Garden Designs

 After studying for three years at the University of Bristol’s Botanic Gardens, I qualified in the “Principles and Practices of Horticulture” and “Garden Planning, Construction and Planting Design” with the Royal Horticultural Society.
 Leaving behind a successful career in law I switched to a career in horticulture.

-I began my horticultural career first in garden management, which has given me the practical experience necessary to envisage creating gardens that are practical, as well as aesthetically pleasinng, and allowed me to develop my style of planting.
+I began my horticultural career first in garden management, which has given me the practical experience necessary to envisage creating gardens that are practical, as well as aesthetically pleasing, and allowed me to develop my style of planting.

 I have worked in private gardens of all sizes and types, including those designed by RHS gold medal winners Butter Wakefield and Darren Hawkes.
 Former clients include Robert Del Naja of Massive Attack.